react5com/reducer/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to `react-reducer-ssr`, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to `@react5/reducer`, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License